ppaml-op3/insomnia/docs/guide.md

 The identifier `MyModule` is bound in the rest of the current file to the module expression on the right hand side.
-The name `MyModule` is not in scope in the right-hand side.
+The name `MyModule` is not in scope in the right-hand side (RHS).

 Whether `MyModule` is a module or a model depends on the expression on the RHS.